Faculty Policies and Procedures

 Untenured faculty in tenure track positions are normally required to initiate the process for tenure review no later than the end of their fifth year in rank.
 Faculty may, however, request that they be considered for tenure and/or promotion at any point during their time at the Lynch School of Education.
 Associate Professors seeking promotion to Full Professor may submit their materials for consideration for promotion at any point, post-tenure.

-Specific instructions are available to faculty seeking tenure and/or promotion through the Office of the Associate Dean of Faculty and Academics (See Lynch School/BC Promotion and Tenure Policies under Lynch School Faculty Resources and Policies in Blackboard).
-Faculty are required to include a narrative essay on each area of faculty responsibility (teaching, advising, research, and service), with an explanation of what they see as past accomplishments in these areas, current work and trajectory for the future.
+Specific instructions are available to faculty seeking tenure and/or promotion through the Office of the Associate Dean of Faculty and Academics (See Lynch School/BC Promotion and Tenure Policies under Lynch School Faculty Resources and Policies in Canvas).
+Faculty applying for promotion and/or tenure are required to include a narrative essay on each area of faculty responsibility (teaching, advising, research, and service), with an explanation of what they see as past accomplishments in these areas, current work and trajectory for the future.

 A detailed CV should be submitted along with the documentation listed above.
 The CV should be organized in the order of most recent publications, and the publications should be organized to distinguish books, book chapters, journal publications, and publications in newsletters, newspapers and/or the popular press, as well as distinguishing those under review, in press, and in print.
 Moreover, journal publications should make clear which journals are refereed.
 If in doubt, please consult your mentor, the O’Neill Librarian, or the Associate Dean of Faculty and Academics.